Maximize Your Staffing Firm’s Valuation: Strategies in Staffing

 The answer is fairly simple and grounded in fundamental financial and investment concepts.

 To begin, let’s assume you’re an investor or buyer and you acquire a firm whose growth is flat – essentially no growth – and you buy the company for 4Xs EBITDA.

-In this scenario, it’s accurate to say you are paying the seller all the profits/EBITDA for each of the first/next four years for the right to buy and own the company.
+In this scenario, it’s accurate to say you are paying the seller all the profits/EBITDA for each of the next four years for the right to buy and own the company.
 With that said, as the buyer, you do not make your first penny of return on that investment until the beginning of the 5th year.
 Likewise, at the end of the 5th year, as the buyer, you have only made a return of ~20% on your investment … or roughly a 4-5% ROI over the five-year period … a very unattractive investment option, especially if you factor-in risk.¹

 You can see where this is going.
 Even with slight growth, anything beyond 5Xs is very difficult to justify simply from an investment perspective.
-If you were to blend in some moderate client concentration, lack of a predictable sales model, no scalable management, or outdated technology infrastructure, etc. it becomes difficult to justify pricing outside the 3-5Xs range.
+If you were to blend in some moderate client concentration, lack of a predictable sales model, no scale-able management, or outdated technology infrastructure, etc. it becomes difficult to justify pricing outside the 3-5Xs range.

 Of course there are exceptions and we will discuss many of them in the next section.
 But it’s important to keep in mind that even in a frothy seller’s market, buyers have options and will be diligent in getting a fair price.